 I have only one day to spend in Yosemite.
 What should I do?

 Most people in this situation should spend that day in Yosemite Valley.
-Here are suggested lists of activities for a visit of only one day or even just a few hours:
+Here are suggested lists of activities for a b of only one day or even just a few hours:

 - from the National Park Foundation and American Park Network